marcoemrich/schools_of_tdd_dojo/handout/terms_building_blocks.md

 ## Inside Out Strategy
 When deciding where to start with a system, you may choose to begin with small internal parts.
 This strategy for development makes us think about designing small pieces with clear and single responsibility.
 These pieces are assembled to build the complete system.
 The opposite is outside in strategy.

-## Mock
+## Mocks / Spies
 Mocks are pre-programmed with expectations which form a specification of the calls they are expected to receive.
-They can throw an exception if they receive a call they don't expect and are checked during verification to ensure they got all the calls they were expecting.[^1]
+The are used to verify, that specific method-calls (with possibly specific arguments) are executed.

 ## Outside In Strategy
 When deciding where to start with a system, one can choose to begin with the overall functionality.